The Green Papers: Hawaii 2010 Midterm Election

 5 January 2010: Congressman Abercrombie announced that he will resign from Congress on 28 February 2010.

-25 February 2010: The state Office of Elections tentatively called a Special Election for Saturday 22 May 2010 to fill this vacant seat.
+25 February 2010: The state Office of Elections called a Special Election for Saturday 22 May 2010 to fill this vacant seat.
 There is no primary.
 The candidate receiving the most votes in the Special Election will fill the remainder of Congressman Abercrombie's term which ends in January 2011.

-28 February 2010: Resigned.
+28 February 2010: Congressman Abercrombie resigned.

 CD 1